AWS Billing Alerts and Budgets for Your Costs

 AWS Budgets

 Released 7 years later in 2019, AWS Budgets builds upon AWS billing alerts and is integrated into Amazon’s billing dashboard.
 Overall, it provides a better and more robust way to monitor your AWS costs.
+Find a more in-depth overview check out our breakdown of AWS Budgets vs Cost Explorer.
 All the dimensions you are familiar with in Cost Explorer can be developed into monitoring daily / weekly or monthly AWS Budgets via email.
 In addition, AWS Budgets gives you a way to trigger specific event if a threshold is reach through “Budget Actions”.

 AWS Billing Alerts via CloudWatch Setup